 Trial Bay Gaol - South West Rocks

-Arakoon State Conservation Area is located three kilometres east of South West Rocks.
+Arakoon National Park is located four kilometres east of South West Rocks.
 This reserve is home to Trial Bay Gaol (1886), a picturesque ruin which was built as a public works prison but was also used as a World War I internment camp.
 The gaol is surrounded by rocky foreshores and pleasant sandy beaches.

 Wander through the gaol museum, explore the ruins or relax on the beach.
 Stroll over Monument Hill to the Little Bay picnic area, or enjoy the spectacular half-day walk from the picnic area to historic Smoky Cape Lighthouse in Hat Head National Park.